Help For Problem Behaviour

 Behaviours develop through a combination of breed, individual personality, medical issues and prior experiences.
 Our job is to piece together all the different elements which tell your dog’s story so we can develop an individualised treatment plan.

-The types of behaviour problems we can help with include issues involving anxieties, fears, aggressive behaviour, separation-related issues and repetitive behaviours.
+The types of behaviour problems we can help with include issues involving anxieties, fears, aggressive behaviour (sometimes referred to as ‘reactive‘ behaviour), separation-related issues (sometimes referred to as separation anxiety) and repetitive behaviours.

 How to Arrange a Behaviour Consultation

 Click button above to schedule a chat & receive immediate management/safety advice or jump straight to step 2!